 Norris Health Center: The Norris Health Center assists students in identifying, understanding and responding to their most urgent health issues through medical and mental health care and health promotion programs.
 The center hours and details of their various programs are found in the Norris Health Center website.

 Golda Meir Library: This is the UWM campus library.
 The library services include the various collections (books, periodicals, music, media, etc), archives, special collections, and a Grind Coffee Shop location.
 A detailed discussion of the hours and accessibility can be found on the Golda Meir Library website.

 Student Union: The Student Union provides the university community with a wide range of activities and services.
 These include various events and programs, several choices for food and snacks, information centers, as well as stores and services.
 Details of the Union’s operation can be seen on the Student Union website.

-Fine Arts: There are a large number of theater and music related events on campus, particularly around the Fine Arts building.
+Fine Arts: The Peck School of the Arts hosts a large number of theater and music related events on campus, particularly around the Theater Building and the Zelazo Center.
 Many of them are very inexpensive, or even free.

 For more information